Best Practices for Building a Searchable Company Directory Database in 5 Steps

 When implementing a directory for a financial services firm, we discovered halfway through that we needed to integrate with their customer support ticketing system.
 This unexpected requirement delayed the project but ultimately made the directory significantly more valuable.
 Plan for these integrations from the beginning!

-Centralized vs. Decentralized Directories
+Centralized vs. Decentralized Management

 Another key implementation decision is determining your management approach: